Department of Earth & Climate Sciences

 University Corporation for Atmospheric Research

-The Department of Geosciences is one of eight programs administered by the College of Science and Engineering and is located in Thornton Hall on the campus of San Francisco State University.
-The present Chair of the Department is Karen Grove.
+The Department of Earth & Climate Sciences is one of eight programs administered by the College of Science and Engineering and is located in Thornton Hall on the campus of San Francisco State University.
+The present Chair of the Department is David Dempsey.

-Students in the Department of Geosciences are involved in their own research projects, or are working with faculty in researching issues at both the undergraduate and graduate levels.
-Students are publishing their results in the referreed literature or presenting them at conferences..
+Students in the three emphases of the degrees administered by the Department of Earth & Climate Sciences join together socially.
+Students are also involved in their own research projects, or are working with faculty in researching issues at both the undergraduate and graduate levels.

 Romberg Tiburon Center for Environmental Studies